 Poke-O-Moonshine Mountain has a commanding summit view which gets even better when the fire tower is open.
-There's 360 degree views many mountain ranges, Lake Champlain, and parts of Vermont.
+There's 360 degree views of the High Peaks and Green Mountains in Vermont, Lake Champlain, and the Champlain Valley.
 It may be accessed by either of two trails which vary in steepness.

 The tower has been open to the public since restoration was completed in 1996, adding an on-site guide, interpretive panels in the fire tower cab, and opening hours.
 During the summer that is Thursdays through Mondays.
 There's also selected weekends in the fall.

-Depending on which trail taken, but both routes meet on the way to the summit.
-Outstanding views can be had from the ground floor as well as the cab of the tower.
+Both routes meet on the way to the summit.
+Outstanding views can be had from the open summit as well as the cab of the tower.

 Poke-O-Moonshine's cliffs are considered one of the best climbing locations in the northeast.
 There are more than 250 climbing routes on numerous cliff faces.
-The 400 feet high Main Face is one prominent route, and there are many other faces with shorter climbing routes.
+The 400-foot high Main Face is one prominent route, and there are many other faces with shorter climbing routes.

 NOTE: DEC closes climbing routes on portions of the Main Face from April 1 through mid-summer to protect nesting peregrine falcons and their chicks.
 Learn more about peregrine falcons and Adirondack rock climbing.

-When the weather is right it's some of the best, and most accessible, ice climbing in the Adirondacks.
+When the weather and conditions are right it's some of the best, and most accessible, ice climbing in the Adirondacks.